kuroni/kuroni.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Science undergraduate at Purdue University.
-As of October 2022, I am actively applying for PhD programs in Computer Science.
-I am currently working with [Prof. Alex Psomas](https://www.alexpsomas.com/) and [Prof. Paul Valiant](https://www.cs.purdue.edu/homes/pvaliant/).
+Hi :) I am currently a first-year Ph.D. student at The University of Texas at Austin.
+Before joining UT, I was as an undergraduate research assistant at Purdue University, working with [Prof. Alex Psomas](https://www.alexpsomas.com/) and [Prof. Paul Valiant](https://www.cs.purdue.edu/homes/pvaliant/).

 My primary research interest lies at the intersection of computer science and economics, including but not restricted to algorithmic mechanism design, fair allocation, and algorithms under uncertainty.
 I am also interested in other areas of theoretical computer science such as sublinear algorithms, combinatorial algorithms, and statistics.